Defend the Railroad Cyber Security Collaborative Returns

 To help organizations prepare for the reality of these interdependent threats, Bureau Veritas Cybersecurity is leading live cyber crisis simulations at the upcoming Defend the Railroad event in Maryland.

-This immersive experience takes participants out of their comfort zones and places them directly into a high-pressure scenario: A multi-faceted cyberattack strikes multiple railway vendors – now what?
+This immersive experience takes participants out of their comfort zones and places them directly into a high-pressure scenario: A multi-faceted cyberattack strikes multiple railway vendors at the height of the FIFA 2026 World Cup – now what?

 Participants will: